Gauravsunil/goodhealth/README.md

 Install all the packages using npm install

 # Step2-
+Uncomment accountSID,serviceID,authToken  in routes/users.js because the twilio is roating the authToken when i upload it on github for security purpose
-Now to need to run project using npm start
+So before running the code you need to uncomment them in routes/users.js Now to need to run project using npm start
 # Step3-
 Run it on browser using https://localhost:3000